sidlacteur/Rt_Thread/README.md

 # Usage

-Explain how to use the library
+how to use the library

 With our library, you can create java's thread with real time scheduling policy, change them native priorite, affect each thread to specific core of CPU.

 Java directory contain :